SyneticNL/Hyral/packages/core/documentation/Guides/hyral-design-concepts.md

 the same tree structure as the src folder.

 ### Programming paradigms
-The code for Hyral is written in a Function Programming style.
-A lot of attention has been given into function purity, immutability and containing side-effects.
+The code for Hyral is written in an Object Programming style.
+A lot of attention has been given into object purity, immutability and containing side-effects.

-Additionally it uses, a very classical interpretation of, object oriented structures without inheritance and the `this` variable.
-This is used with function constructors to enable true encapsulation in JavaScript.